 Follow these tips to help condense your manuscript into a catchy synopsis

 If you're wondering how to get published, assembling a query package is the first step.
 Your query package should include a synopsis, which is the lynchpin.
 However, the task of writing a synopsis can be quite overwhelming.
 It should be an ultra-condensed version of your manuscript, written in such a way as to leave the person reading it wanting more.
-An effectively written synopsis will not only help sell your manuscript faster, it may also result in someone paying more for it!
+An effectively written synopsis will not only help sell your manuscript, it may also result in someone paying more for it!
 When trying to define what a synopsis is, an easy comparison to make is to a film trailer.
 A trailer is designed to entice a potential audience to spend their hard-earned money to see the film.
 The trailer must be tempting and exciting, so that once someone has seen it, they need to see more.
 This same premise should be adopted when creating a synopsis.
-A publisher should read yours and instantly crave more.
+A publisher should read yours and instantly want more.

 Put in the Time to See Results